Operations and Maintenance Facility South logo

 May 2019: Sound Transit Board action

-After reviewing community feedback gathered during scoping and the thorough evaluation on the the six potential sites, the Sound Transit Board identified three sites for further study in the Draft EIS:
+After reviewing community feedback gathered during scoping and the thorough evaluation on the six potential sites, the Sound Transit Board identified three sites for further study in the Draft EIS:

-• Midway Landfill alternative
+• Midway Landfill alternative (Kent)

-• South 336th Street alternative
+• South 336th Street alternative (Federal Way)

-• South 344th Street alternative
+• South 344th Street alternative (Federal Way)

 Summer 2019 to 2021: SEPA Draft EIS